sankung1/readme-generator/Develop/README.md

   *[My Profile](#link)

   ## Description
-  This app creates a README file
+  This app will create a new READEME file for the user

   ## Installation
-  clone the repo and run it in your IDE
+  clone the repo and open it with your favorite IDE

   ## Usage
-  You need node js to run this app
+  You need Node js to use this app

   ## License
-  MIT
+  GPL

   ## Contributors
   Myself

   ## Questions
   My Github user name is sankung1